-Finally, we must express my deepest gratitude to the leadership of the Federal Government-the President, the Prime Minister and the Speaker of the Parliament-for giving us the latitude and flexibility to imagine this NDP.
+We must express our deepest gratitude to the leadership of the Federal Government-the President, the Prime Minister and the Speaker of the Parliament-for giving us the latitude and flexibility to imagine this NDP.
 We also appreciate their moral, political and material support throughout the process.